 Competitive Edge – Earn a Bachelor of Science in 18 months.

-Convenience – All classes meet on Morris College campus Sumter, South Carolina.
-Students can maintain their full time jobs.
+Convenience – All classes meet on Morris College campus in Sumter, South Carolina.
+Students can maintain their full-time jobs.

 Accessibility – Students have access and invited to meet with faculty and staff, participate in campus social activities, career services, and other resources (ex. media technology).

 Quality Education – Students gain education for strong managerial and leadership skills through classroom instructions, discussion, assignments, and a guided research applications project.